Skip to content

 For e-commerce, the metrics are more straightforward but the attribution is trickier.

-- Monitor repeat purchase rate by acquisition source.
+• Monitor repeat purchase rate by acquisition source.
 Some channels produce one-time buyers.
 Others produce loyal customers.
-Spend accordingly.
+Plan accordingly.

 B2B Services